-- Students must have a 2.00 overall GPA in coursework applicable toward a degree or certificate they are pursuing. - To determine honors for graduation, all courses that are applicable to the degree or certificate that the student is currently pursuing will be utilized. - Students must satisfy all developmental requirements applicable to their degree or certificate before they will be allowed to graduate.
-No student will be exempt for any developmental requirement imposed by the institution or by state law. - Students must submit Intent to Graduate form no later than midterm. - Students should contact the Finance Office to make sure that they do not have any financial holds on their permanent records. - Students must complete 18 hours of work at BRTC to fulfill requirements.
+• Students must have a 2.00 overall GPA in coursework applicable toward a degree or certificate they are pursuing.

+- To determine honors for graduation, all courses that are applicable to the degree or certificate that the student is currently pursuing will be utilized. - Students must satisfy all developmental requirements applicable to their degree or certificate before they will be allowed to graduate.
+No student will be exempt for any developmental requirement imposed by the institution or by state law. - Students must submit Intent to Graduate form no later than midterm. - Students should contact the Finance Office to make sure that they do not have any financial holds on their permanent records. - Consistent with College Policy 7135, students must successfully complete a minimum of 25% of a program's credit hours at Black River Technical College in order to be eligible to graduate with a certificate or degree.